ipfabric/docs/docs/Getting_Started/Overview/index.md

 |  10 000 |  20 | 128 GB |   550 GB |
 |  20 000 |  24 | 256 GB | 1 000 GB |

+!!! warning

+    If you are planning to use FTP/SFTP IP Fabric backup option, recommended disk space has to be doubled.

+    For 500 devices 180 GB, for 1 000 devices 200 GB and so on.

 !!! info "Additional resources requirements"

     To make sure you have enough resources, please use the following formulas: